 - 1 tablespoon unsalted butter or coconut oil

 - ¼ cup milk or almond milk, plus additional to serve

 - 1 pinch ground cinnamon

 - Maple syrup, to serve

 - Toasted almonds or pecans, to serve (optional)

-- In a large skillet, melt 1 tablespoon butter over medium heat.
-Add 1 cup oats and toast for 5 to 7 minutes, stirring occasionally, until the oats start to smell fragrant and nutty.
+- In a large skillet, melt the butter over medium heat.
+Add the oats and toast for 5 to 7 minutes, stirring occasionally, until the oats start to smell fragrant and nutty.

-- In a large, heavy-bottomed pot, add 1/4 cup milk, one pinch kosher salt, one pinch cinnamon, and 3/4 cup plus 1 tablespoon water.
+- In a large, heavy-bottomed pot, add the milk, kosher salt, cinnamon, and water.
 Bring to low boil over medium heat.
 Add the toasted oats and stir gently to combine, then cover the pot, turn off the heat, and allow to sit for 7 minutes.

 - After 7 minutes, the oats are ready to serve.
 The texture will be a chewy texture, not creamy as with the stirred method.
 To serve, top with real maple syrup.
 Add toasted almonds or walnuts and/or additional milk if desired.
 Leftovers can be kept refrigerated in a sealed container for up to 5 days.